Moxtra/moxtra-bot-sdk-nodejs/README.md

 ## Getting Started

-- After installed MoxtraBot via NPM, create a new bot instance using your `verify_token` and `client_secret` obtained from your [MoxtraBot configuration](https://developer.moxtra.com/nextbots):
+- After MoxtraBot is installed via NPM, create a new bot instance using your `verify_token` and `client_secret` obtained from your [MoxtraBot configuration](https://developer.moxtra.com/nextbots):

 ```js
 const MoxtraBot = require('moxtra-bot-sdk');